 With over 4.5 million visitors annually, this area attracts adventure seekers from all walks of life.

 Before you pack your hiking gear and embark on the journey of a lifetime, you need a few travel hacks to help guide your way.

 Here we’ll share some Colorado travel tips to guarantee you get the most out of your trip!

 Choose the Perfect Time of Year

-In addition to ample wildlife and natural beauty, Colorado is also home to distinctive and beautiful seasons.
+In addition to ample wildlife and natural beauty, Colorado is also home to distinct and beautiful seasons.

-Planning a spring or summer vacation in Colorado High Country means plenty of chances to enjoy the snow run off with whitewater rafting, hike the majestic peaks, and take in all the history and rich culture of this amazing place.
+Planning a spring or summer vacation in Colorado High Country means plenty of chances to camp beneath the stars, hike, and sightsee.

 Even winters in the High Country are mild, with daily temperatures ranging from 45 to 60 degrees.
-There’s no shortage of winter activities to choose from either.
-Breckenridge is known for its legendary skiing and snowboarding, but did you know you can go dogsledding, snowshoeing, and sleigh-riding.
+There’s no shortage of winter activities to choose from either, including skiing and snowboarding.

 Consider the Altitude